New Mexico residents brace for extreme wildfire conditions

 The city looked like a ghost town earlier in the week, with businesses shuttered, schools closed and the tourist district empty but for resting firefighters.
 By Saturday, it was in a partial state of recovery.

-National Guard troops carried cases of water, people lined up to sign up for relief from the Federal Emergency Management Agency and U.S. Sen. Martin Heinrich, D-N.M., met with local officials and toured the shelter housing some of the displaced.
+National Guard troops carried cases of water, people lined up to sign up for relief from the Federal Emergency Management Agency and the state's Democratic U.S. Sen. Martin Heinrich met with local officials and toured the shelter housing some of the displaced.

 "We don't know if our houses are getting burned, or if it's gonna stop," said Domingo Martinez, an evacuee from rural Manuelitas northwest of Las Vegas.
 "I hope it dies down so we can go home."